See our other articles about graduation ceremonies, how to dress and my other graduation tips.

 Planning Travel & Graduation Dates

-Anything is possible with the Army but I would say the chance of dates changing are very slim.
+Anything is possible with the Army, but I would say the chance of dates changing is very slim.

 Ft Benning Graduation

 I have lots of questions about graduation, it’s a coupe of weeks away, and I still haven’t received anything in the mail about it.

 I am going up alone and traveling by greyhound for over a day, so I just want to ensure I get everything right.

 I should be arriving in Columbus, Ga, at about 8:00 am.
 I don’t know what time the family day ceremony is.
 If I’m a little late will they still let me in?
 Will I be able to take a taxi to the fort?
 If so, I heard that sometimes there is a wait to drive in, which would drive my fare up.
 Is this true?

 There shouldn’t be a problem with meeting him for the family day if you are a little late getting to post.